jabrahamson9/StockMarketAnalysis/README.md

 # Instructions to Run

-Download the repository and install Python 3 (if not already installed)
+Download the repository and install Python 3 and Anaconda (if not already installed)

-Navigate to the StockMarketAnalysis folder and open a terminal.
+Open a terminal and navigate to where you saved the StockMarketAnalysis folder.

-Execute this command: python3 dailystockposition.py
+Execute this command: python3 stockRecommender.py

 Enter your email when prompted, and the results will be sent to your inbox!